eidealex/GALUPmd/FirstDraft.md

-### 3. Raster Calculator
+### 2.3 Raster Calculator
 The **Raster calculator** tool allows you to create and execute a Map Algebra expression that will output a raster.
 We will be using a distance decay model in order to assign weights to each cluster.
 Distance decay, also known as the Gravity Model or the Inverse Square Law, is the tendency of a spatial relationship between one place and another to weaken as the distance between them increases.

-### 3.1 Usage
+- **Usage**:
   The **Raster calculator** tool is used to individually weight and multiply proximity rasters together.
 - The weighting formula that we will use is: 1/W*Cluster
 - W = # of points in a cluster / # of total points

-### 3.2 Example
+  **Example**:

 | ID | File Name            | Data Format | Description                       |
 |----|----------------------|-------------|-----------------------------------|
 | 1  | cluster1_euc_dst.tif | raster      | Euclidean distance from cluster 1 |
 | 2  | cluster2_euc_dst.tif | raster      | Euclidean distance from cluster 2 |

 The figures below show the parameters and output of the **Raster calculator** tool.

 | Parameter Settings       | Output      |
 | ------------------------ | ----------- |